aws/eks-anywhere/docs/content/en/docs/concepts/eksafeatures.md

 ### Comparing Amazon EKS Anywhere to Amazon EKS on Outposts

 Like EKS Anywhere, Amazon EKS on Outposts provides a means of running Kubernetes clusters using EKS software and customer on-premises hardware.
-The main difference is that Amazon provides the hardware with Outposts, while most EKS Anywhere providers leverage the customer's own hardware.
+The main difference are that:

+* Amazon provides the hardware with Outposts, while most EKS Anywhere providers leverage the customer's own hardware.
+* Outposts have the option of having the EKS control plane run and be managed on the AWS cloud.

 Outposts have two deployment methods available:

-* **Extended clusters**: With extended clusters, the Kubernetes control plane runs in an AWS Region , while Kubernetes nodes run on Outpost hardware.
+* **Extended clusters**: With extended clusters, the Kubernetes control plane runs in an AWS Region, while Kubernetes nodes run on Outpost hardware.

-* **Local clusters**: With local clusters, bot the Kubernetes control plane and nodes run on Outpost hardware.
+* **Local clusters**: With local clusters, both the Kubernetes control plane and nodes run on Outpost hardware.

 For more information, see [Amazon EKS on AWS Outposts](https://docs.aws.amazon.com/eks/latest/userguide/eks-outposts.html).